-This sensitivity shows the impact of an immediate drop in the market values of stock and real estate as at March 31, 2016.
-The decrease in the market values of stock and real estate decreases the adjusted net worth, as well as the value of in-force due to a resulting change in the value of liabilities on variable annuity and others.
+This sensitivity shows the impact of an immediate drop in the market values of stock and real estate as at March 31, 2017.
+The decrease in the market values of stock and real estate decreases the adjusted net worth, as well as the value of in-force due to a resulting change in the value of liabilities on variable business.